jkunimune/nibasa/how-to-use.md

 - mun kai debe. = You have to open the door.
 - mun kai neses. = You need to open the door.

-Negative requests and commands are formed by putting "no" between the verb and the modal word.
+Negative requests and commands are formed by putting "nai" between the verb and the modal word.
-- mun kai no neses. = You must not open the door.
+- mun kai nai yau. = You must not open the door.

 Conjunctions